PasamonteG/SQLDI_Install/AI_on_Z_Level3.md

 SQLDI can operate against Db2 views, or even external data sources like IMS and VSAM.

+### 4.2 SQL Data Insights into the Credit Card Fraud dataset

+Lets start the SQL Data Insights Server. to do this ...

+***Insert instructions to start SQLDI***

+Now lets open the SQLDI Web portal.
+* Start the chrome browser inside the ZVA Windows client.
+* Open the bookmark for SQLDI
+* Logon (using IBMUSER / SYS1)
+* Connect to DBDG
+* List AI-Enabled Objects

+Right-Mouse Click on CREDIT.TXNS
+Display Stats
+Display Column Influence

+***Emphasise the value of column influence***

+Perform some AI-enabled queries
+* run the DSNAIDB.CHURN sample queries
+* Switch back to VSCODE / Jupyter for pre-prepared notebooks for queries against CREDIT

+Open a second Jupyter notebook to continue analyzing the credit card fraud dataset.

+This Jupyter notebook runs a number of AI-enabled queries to better understand the data patterns

+***Write some SQLDI queries that look cool***

 ## 5. Developing and Training a Model

+With the cpu and memory resources available in this ZVA image we are not going to train a supervised model against 24 million records.
+In fact, this is a good point to mention which parts of the AI lifecycle make sense to perform on Z or against Z.

+What we will do is review a notebook that would be used to train the model.

+Open a third Jupyter notebook to fit and train the model

 ## 6. Deploying the Model to Watson Machine Learning for z/OS

 ## 7.Calling the Model from CICS for realtime scoring of CICS transactions